macbookandrew/wp-youtube-live/readme.txt

 Displays the current YouTube live video from a specified channel via the shortcode `[youtube_live]`.

+If no live video is available, you can display a specified video or a “channel player” showing all your recent videos.

+You can also enable auto-refresh to automatically check for a live video (warning: will increase server load, so use with caution).

+By default, the server will check YouTube’s API and then cache that response for 30 seconds before checking the API again.
+If auto-refresh is enabled, clients will check against your server every 30 seconds and likely will hit that cache as well, so it can potentially take up to 60 seconds before a client will get a live video.

+The length of both caches can be changed using the `wp_youtube_live_transient_timeout` filter (see below for more information).

 = Shortcode Options =

-- width: player width in pixels; defaults to 640
+- width: player width in pixels; defaults to what you set on the settings page
-- height: player height in pixels; defaults to 360
+- height: player height in pixels; defaults to whaty you set on the settings page
 - autoplay: whether or not to start playing immediately on load; defaults to false
 - no_stream_message: simple text message to show when no stream is available; use `no_stream_message="no_message"` to show nothing at all.
+- auto_refresh: (either `true` or `false`) overrides the auto-refresh setting on the settings page

 Example shortcode: `[youtube_live width="720" height="360" autoplay="true"]`

+= Filters =

-The filter `wp_youtube_live_no_stream_available` is also available to customize the message viewers see if there is no live stream currently playing, and takes effect **before** the `no_stream_message` shortcode attribute is parsed (if `no_stream_message="no_message"` is set, it will override the filter).
+The filter `wp_youtube_live_no_stream_available` will customize the message viewers see if there is no live stream currently playing, and takes effect **before** the `no_stream_message` shortcode attribute is parsed (if `no_stream_message="no_message"` is set, it will override the filter).
 For example, add this to your theme’s `functions.php` file:

 `
 add_filter( 'wp_youtube_live_no_stream_available', 'my_ytl_custom_message' );